Skip to main content

 Technology has always intersected with the human body, from the food that we eat to the clothes we wear, the jobs we do, and the materials that make up our environment.
 The types of technology might vary – mechanical, industrial, electronic, and digital – but we have always responded to technology in ways that are embodied (visceral, sensorial and emotional).

 Increasingly, digital and ‘intelligent’ technologies are transforming how we live, work, socialise, and care for ourselves and others.
-As part of the Digital Futures institute, the Centre for Technology and the Body asks how we live well with these technologies, using the combined lenses of the arts and humanities with the health and social sciences.
+As part of the Digital Futures Institute, the Centre for Technology and the Body asks how we live well with these technologies, using the combined lenses of the arts and humanities with the health and social sciences.
 Together we can foster collaborations that respond to society’s big challenges.

-Centre for Technology and the Body Director Professor Fay Bound Alberti is a UKRI Future Leaders Fellow and Professor of Modern History.
-Fay directs the project Interface, which explores the history and meanings of the human face.
-She is joined by Associate Directors Dr Lili Golmohammadi (Research Associate in Digital Health Co-design) and Dr Ned Barker (Lecturer in Digital Culture and Technology).
+They are joined by Associate Directors Dr Lili Golmohammadi (Research Associate in Digital Health Co-design) and Dr Ned Barker (Lecturer in Digital Culture and Technology).

 Our Partners